Improve your practice.

 • Accelerates learning – repetitive learning or learning by rote can be dramatically improved by actually performing or visualising the learning material.
 VR learning uses problem solving, powerful visualisation, decision making and other elements to enhance the learning experience.

 • Provides a safe learning environment – it is only natural that mistakes happen during the course of learning, and using VR simulations lets people learn in a safe controlled environment.
-Students can therefore try different approaches and understand for themselves what works best.
+Students can therefore try different approaches and understand for themselves what works best, receiving immediate feedback on their performance to help refine their skills and avoid repeating mistakes.

 • Bridges the gap between theory and practice – students often learn textbook theory about a certain topic, experiencing this theory in an interactive 3D environment gives students a more memorable learning experience.